Homeless people are being offered healthcare and support during the Coronavirus outbreak.

 Lancashire and South Cumbria NHS Foundation Trust are working alongside Preston, Chorley and South Ribble Borough Council, Lancashire County Council, the Inspire Substance Misuse Service, Probation Services, Mental Health Services and The Foxton Centre, to form a new multi-disciplinary team.

-An integrated effort has enabled this approach to be put into place quickly in response to the recent Government mandate to ensure support is provided for the homeless.
+An integrated effort by the community service organisation has enabled this approach to be put into place quickly in response to the recent Government mandate to ensure support is provided for the homeless.

 Philip Gooden, Strategic Lead – Integrated Community Wellbeing for Lancashire and South Cumbria NHS Foundation Trust said: